Feast of the Assumption: Celebrating Mary’s Ascension

 Celebrating Mary’s Assumption

-Mary’s Assumption isn’t just a theological idea; it’s a celebration of her special role in salvation .
+Mary’s Assumption isn’t just a theological idea; it’s a celebration of her special role in salvation history.
 The Feast of the Assumption marks the day Mary was taken into heaven at the end of her life.
 This belief has been around for over a thousand years and was officially declared as dogma by Pope Pius XII in 1950 (Busted Halo).

 The Church teaches that Mary was taken up to heaven, body and soul, after her life on earth.
 But it hasn’t decided for sure whether she died before this happened, leaving room for discussion (Catholic.com).